husenzhang/reinvent_the_wheel/README.md

 # reinvent_the_wheel

-Functions and scripts written by me using Python builtins and Standard Libraries.
+Functions written by me using Python builtins and standard libraries.